Ten Pound Poms: New Zealand scheme

-The Government of New Zealand initiated a similar immigration scheme in July 1947.
+The government of New Zealand initiated a similar immigration scheme in July 1947.
 The first immigrants arrived on the RMS Rangitata later that year.
 The scheme was administered by the Department of Labour under the guidance of Bert Bockett, and was expanded to include the Netherlands in 1950.
-The Dutch immigration scheme finished in 1963, with just over 6,000 immigrants to New Zealand; with Bockett receiving the Olivier van Noort medallion from the Dutch government in the following year.
+The Dutch immigration scheme ended in 1963, with just over 6,000 immigrants to New Zealand.
+Bockett received the Olivier van Noort medallion from the Dutch government in the following year.
 The British immigration scheme lasted until 1971, with 76,673 immigrants.
 From 1957 to 1971, the scheme applied to further European countries, with a total of 1,442 immigrants.

-Well-known participants
+Notable participants

 Prime Minister Julia Gillard migrated with her family from Barry, Glamorgan, Wales, in 1966, aged four.
 Her parents hoped the warmer climate would help cure her lung infection.

 Another prime minister, Tony Abbott, migrated in 1960 under the scheme, although his father had already lived in Australia after arriving at the beginning of the Second World War on a Blue Funnel Liner and his mother was an Australian expatriate living in Britain at the time of his birth.

 England fast bowlers Harold Larwood (in 1950) and Frank Tyson (in 1960) also took advantage of the scheme when they retired from cricket.

-The Bee Gees (Gibb brothers) spent their first few years in Chorlton-cum-Hardy, Manchester, England, then moved in the late 1950s to Redcliffe in Queensland, where they began their musical careers.
+The Bee Gees (Gibb brothers), born on the Isle of Man, spent their first few years in Chorlton-cum-Hardy, Manchester, England, then moved in the late 1950s to Redcliffe in Queensland, where they began their musical careers.

 The five original members of the Easybeats migrated independently and formed their band after arriving in Sydney.
 Lead singer Stevie Wright migrated from Leeds, England.
-Harry Vanda migrated from the Hague, Netherlands, and George Young migrated from Glasgow, Scotland, to become the twin guitars and later the songwriting team that took the Easybeats to the world with "Friday on My Mind".
-George's younger brothers, Malcolm Young and Angus Young, formed the twin guitars of AC/DC with another immigratory Scotsman, Bon Scott.
+Harry Vanda migrated from The Hague, Netherlands, and George Young migrated from Glasgow, Scotland, to become the two guitarists and later the songwriting team that took the Easybeats to the world with "Friday on My Mind".
+In 1973, George's younger brothers, Malcolm and Angus Young, formed AC/DC; the following year, another Scottish immigrant, Bon Scott, became the band's lead vocalist.

 Other musical artists to have migrated to Australia under the scheme include John Farnham, Jimmy Barnes.
-John Paul Young, Colin Hay of Men at Work, Jon English and Cheetah, while Kylie Minogue is the daughter of a Ten Pound Pom.
+John Paul Young, Colin Hay of Men at Work, Jon English and Cheetah, while Kylie Minogue is the daughter of two Ten Pound Poms; her mother was on the same ship as the Gibbses and Red Symons.

 Businessman Alan Bond moved to Australia with his parents in 1950.
 He was named "Australian of the Year" in 1978.

 Rugby league player and actor Ian Roberts moved to Sydney with his family in 1967.
 According to Roberts, he "was brought up in an English household and Australia existed outside the front door".

-Actor Nicholas Hope, best known for his role in the 1994 film Bad Boy Bubby, was born in Manchester on Christmas Day 1958 and migrated to Whyalla shortly after.
+Actor Nicholas Hope, best known for his role in the 1994 film Bad Boy Bubby, was born in Manchester in 1958 and migrated to Whyalla, South Australia soon afterwards.